Recent Memories

 I too went to St Jame's Burnt Oak - a despicable place - not one happy memory - I did visit the school again and met a caretaker nun - they were knocking the school down - I asked for a brick for a keep sake - driving out I threw it through the first window I could see - the only saving grace, if it is indeed a grace, is the fact I am still (God only knows why) a practising Catholic.
 Brian Plunkett KC*HS

 We lived directly opposite the Royalty cinema so I just lifted the net curtain to see what was on.
 Next door was Miss Corbet and then the Co-op where we did our shopping.
 I loved watching them cut the cheese and weigh the sugar and send the cash on the overhead wire system to the lady in the cash box.
 Tuesdays and Saturdays were cinema nights and I enjoyed going to the old harborne in Serpentine Road.
-Queues ...see more
+Queues would ...see more

 I had two sisters, one sadly deceased,who were friends with the Titley family who used to run/own (?) the Falcon Hotel.They used to visit the Titleys quite regularly in the 1940's.
 Jill Titley is in the photographs of my sister's wedding.
 My sister is now in her 90's.

 I was at this school from 1949-57, when I lived in Longacres.
 I seem to remember a bronze plaque on the hall wall stating that it had been built in 1908.
 It had evidently been built as a temporary structure, but had managed to last until the early '80s.
 (I visited it in 1981, I think, when it was closed awaiting demolition, the door was open so I ventured in.
-The smell of the hall - sour milk bottle tops and chalk ...see more
+The smell of the hall - sour milk bottle tops and chalk dust ...see more

 I went to DCHS from 1955-1960 and was in the choir for all years.
 I was also in Midsummer Night's Dream in 1956 as a fairy Peaseblossom.
 I remember Mr Weeks, Grainger, Riley, both Cooks, Pugh, Dakin, Tanner, Williams, Cork, Harper, Day, Anstey and a very nasty female gym teacher.
 I also remember the friendly groundman Charlie and the time when some boys placed a stuffed "body" on the roof and Charlie had to get it down..
 I now live in a Chicago suburb.